mawayrynen/cse15l-lab-reports-fa22/lab-report-week-6.md

     chapter-8.txt
     chapter-9.txt

-In the directory /government/Env_Prot_Agen then we could us the grep command to search for all the ctf and ctm files except for the one the file ctf1-6.txt:
+In the directory /government/Env_Prot_Agen then we could us the grep command to search for all the ctf and ctm files except for the one file ctf1-6.txt:

     (base) michael@Michaels-MacBook-Air Env_prot_agen % ls | grep -E "ct[fm][^1]"
     ctf7-10.txt